Health Care Worker Registry

 The Health Care Worker Registry lists individuals with a background check conducted pursuant to the Health Care Worker Background Check Act (225 ILCS 46).
 It shows training information for certified nursing assistants (CNA) and other health care workers.
 Additionally, it displays administrative findings of abuse, neglect or misappropriations of property.
 It is maintained by the Department of Public Health.

 Nursing assistants/aides working in licensed and or certified skilled nursing facilities, intermediate care facilities and home health agencies must be certified.
-Please see CNA Facts in the left-hand navigation for details.
+Please see CNA Facts for details.
 Training programs for developmental disability aides are coordinated by the Illinois Department of Human Services.